PKDT-93/Full-Stack-Jewelery-Store/README.md

 1. Type `python3 -m venv env` in terminal to prepare the python virtual environment.

 2. Once you have created the virtual environment type `source env/bin/activate` in terminal to activate the virtual environment.
+On windows machines type `env\Scripts\activate`.

 3. Once you are in the virutal environment type `python -m pip install Django` in terminal to install the Django framework.